goatslacker/alt/docs/createStore.md

 ## StoreModel#_storeName

 This is a reference to the store's internal name.
 This is either the identifier you provided to `createStore` or StoreModel's class name.

-## StoreModel#beforeEach

-> (action: string, data: mixed, state: object): undefined

-This method gets called, if defined, before the payload hits the action.
-You can use this method to `waitFor` other stores, save previous state, or perform any bookeeping.
-The state passed in to `beforeEach` is the current state pre-action.

-## StoreModel#afterEach

-> (action: string, data: mixed, state: object): undefined

-This method gets called, if defined, after the payload hits the action and the store emits a change.
-You can use this method for bookeeping and as a companion to `beforeEach`.
-The state passed in to `afterEach` is the current state post-action.